ColinLanphear/Game-Dev/Shmup Refinement.md

 #### Asteroid battle royale.

 - The formal elements I am working with are players and objective.
 The players is a free for all consisting of 10+ players.
+The objective is outwitting and being the last one alive.

--
+- Some of the challanges are the challange that other players create and there are asteroids that act as cover and extra projectiles.

 -

 #### Limited resource shmup.